Sohan Roy

 Sohan Roy is an Indian entrepreneur and film director and producer based at Sharjah.
 He is the founder, chairman, and CEO of Aries Group of Companies, and a Naval Architect.

 Early life and career

-Sohan Roy started his career as a Marine engineer, and later worked as a marine surveyor at several companies.
-He started Aries Marine & Engineering Services in 1998, Headquartered in Sharjah, UAE.
+Sohan Roy had his BTech in Naval Architecture and Ship Building at Department of Ship Technology CUSAT.
+He started his career as a naval architect, and later worked as a marine surveyor at several companies.
+He started Aries Marine & Engineering Services in 1998, headquartered in Sharjah, UAE.

 Roy directed the film DAM999 whose screenplay was added to the permanent core collection in the library of the Academy of Motion Picture Arts and Sciences.
 His Aries group has taken over actor Mohanlal's Vismayas Max studio complex, Kerala's first DTS studio, situated at Thiruvananthapuram.
 He worked as Project Designer of World’s second CSR movie – Aickarakkonathe Bhishaguaranmaar.

 He is the founder-director of Concept Indywood, Founder President of Indywood Billionaires Club.

 Roy is also a poet and author, he has been writing four line short poetry, known as 'Anukavyam' every day for the past two years.